PhantomBot/PhantomBot/docs/guides/content/developerdocs/registerchatcommand.md

 ## Group ID Values

-The group ID sets the permissions in chat for the command usage.
+The group ID sets the default permissions in chat for the command usage.

 - Caster = 0
 - Administrator = 1